Walmart, Meal Planner

 Early Designs

-Our goal was to gather data as quickly as possible and gauge customer sentiment toward the solution.
+My goal was to gather data as quickly as possible and gauge customer sentiment toward the solution.

-We were following the Strategyzer framework for testing ideas which consisted in increasing fidelity and investment as the amount of confidence in the solution increased.
+This approach followed the Strategyzer framework for testing ideas which consisted in increasing fidelity and investment as the amount of confidence in the solution increased.

 Scope of Work